-3.3 Match Structure
+3.1 Match Structure

-The Disney Lorcana TCG is played in a best-of-three format.
+Disney Lorcana is played in a best-of-three format.
 In practice, this means that the players will play games until one player has won two games.
 Drawn games do not count as wins.
-If the match is concluded before one player has won two games, then the player who has won the most games is the winner of the match.
+If the match is concluded before one player has won two games, then the player that has won the most games is the winner of the match.
 If both players have the same number of wins at this point, the match is a draw.

 Before the match begins, the players must randomly decide which player has the choice of playing first or second.
-Any mutually agreed-upon method may be used, such as rolling dice or flipping a coin.
-The deciding player then chooses whether they will play first or second.
-The player who plays first does not draw a card at the start of their first turn.
+Any mutually-agreed-upon method may be used, such as rolling dice or flipping a coin.
+The decided player then chooses whether they will play first or second.
+The player that plays first does not draw a card at the start of their first turn.

-For any games after the first in a match, the player who lost the most recent game chooses whether to play first or second in the next game.
-If the most recent game was a draw, then the same player who chose for that game chooses for the next game as well.
+For any games after the first in a match, the player that lost the most recent game chooses to play first or second in the next game.
+If the most recent game was a draw, then the same player that chose for that game chooses for the next game as well.